arbitraryexecution/forta-bot-templates/src/new-contract-interaction/SETUP.md

     * thresholdTransactionCount (required) - integer, number of transactions an EOA must be lower than to trigger an alert
     * address (required) - string, contract address to monitor for interactions
     * filteredAddresses (optional) - array, list of addresses to exclude from interaction alerts
-    * findingType (required) - string, Forta Finding Type
+    * type (required) - string, Forta Finding Type
-    * findingSeverity (required) - string, Forta Finding Severity
+    * severity (required) - string, Forta Finding Severity

 For example, to monitor if the Uniswap V3 Factory contract was interacted with we would need the following: an age threshold, a transaction count threshold, a contract address, a type, and severity: